Silicon: Marine microbial influences

-Diatom productivity in the upper ocean contribute to the amount of silicon exported to the lower ocean.
+Diatom productivity in the upper ocean contributes to the amount of silicon exported to the lower ocean.
 When diatom cells are lysed in the upper ocean, their nutrients such as iron, zinc, and silicon, are brought to the lower ocean through a process called marine snow.
 Marine snow involves the downward transfer of particulate organic matter by vertical mixing of dissolved organic matter.
 It has been suggested that silicon is considered crucial to diatom productivity and as long as there is silicic acid available for diatoms to use, the diatoms can contribute to other important nutrient concentrations in the deep ocean as well.

 In coastal zones, diatoms serve as the major phytoplanktonic organisms and greatly contribute to biogenic silica production.
 In the open ocean, however, diatoms have a reduced role in global annual silica production.
-Diatoms in North Atlantic and North Pacific subtropical gyres only contribute about 5-7% of global annual marine silica production.
+Diatoms in North Atlantic and North Pacific subtropical gyres only contribute about 5–7% of global annual marine silica production.
 The Southern Ocean produces about one-third of global marine biogenic silica.
 The Southern Ocean is referred to as having a "biogeochemical divide" since only minuscule amounts of silicon are transported out of this region.